Skip to content

 Keyword Arguments

-• rng: RNG used to draw the per-draw predictive samples.
+• rng: RNG used to draw one predictive sample per posterior draw.

 source